erszcz/msc-thesis/dfly-multiboot.md

 GPT is free of the MBR limitations such as number of primary partitions or their sizes still maintaining backwards compatibility with legacy systems understanding only MBR.
-The maximum number of partitions on a GTP partitioned volume is 128 with the maximum size of a partition (and the whole disk) of 8ZiB (2^70^ bytes).
+The maximum number of partitions on a GPT partitioned volume is 128 with the maximum size of a partition (and the whole disk) of 8ZiB (2^70^ bytes).

 In essence, UEFI is similar to the Multiboot Specification addressing the